 I know I’m stating the obvious here, but the better the beef, the better the eating experience. 🙂

-TIP: If your budget doesn’t stretch to Prime Rib, use my Roast Beef Marinade to jazz up economical roast beef cuts!
+TIP: If your budget doesn’t stretch to Prime Rib, use my Roast Beef Marinade to make the most of economical roast beef cuts!

 America – If you’re in the States, the USDA has made it easy for you by grading prime rib: Prime (the best), followed by Choice then Select.
 The grading is largely based on the fat marbling and taste.